robweber/ha-betabrite-sign/README.md

     entities:
       - person.person_a
       - person.person_b
-    # outputs "Everyon is home" or "Everyone is not home"
+    # outputs "Everyone is home" or "Everyone is not home"
     text: >-
       Everyone is
       {% if vars['person.person_a']['state'] == 'home' and vars['person.person_b']['home'] %}